For Farmers

 Drought resistance

-You will increase the proportion of organic matter in your soil, which will help to retain water on your land.
+You will increase the proportion of organic matter in your soil, which will retain water on your land.

 Financial reward

-We'll pay you a reward for regenerative farming - the more carbon, the higher the reward.
+We'll pay you a reward for sustainable farming - the more carbon, the higher the reward.

 Lower costs, higher profits